 Help with Computers / internet

-We also have a large garden that we maintain throughout the year and are constantly looking for ways to maximize our crops and for different types of fruits and vegetables to plant, etc.
+We also have a large garden that we maintain throughout the year and are constantly looking for ways to maximize our crops and for different types of fruits and vegetables to plant, etc. Watering the garden and harvesting vegitables to eat is a common activity.

 Cooking is another skill that is useful here.
 We have primitive cooking facilities (woodstove top and two propane burners) and we try to eat as much as possible from the garden.
 This may require getting creative with meals (mostly vegetarian).